 Additional action is sometimes required to fix these problems.
-American Family Dentistry East Memphis/Kirby offers a variety of cosmetic dentistry options to get your smile back on track!
+American Family Dentistry - Kirbe Quince offers a variety of cosmetic dentistry options to get your smile back on track!

 Veneers are thin shells directly bonded to the front of the tooth, designed to cover a variety of dental obstructions.
 Veneers tend to last longer than bonding, so consider a veneer if your bonding needs ongoing maintenance.
 Veneers come in a variety of shapes and sizes, so be sure to ask your dentist about which material will benefit you the most:

 - Porcelain- Porcelain veneers are thin shells of porcelain adhered to the outer surface of the tooth that mimic the light-reflecting properties of natural teeth.
 They are both stain-resistant and gum-tolerant.
 Once bonded to a healthy tooth, porcelain is extremely durable.